8 GitHub Actions Secrets Management Best Practices to Follow

 Your GitHub Actions secrets can be easily exfiltrated and leaked by bad actors.
 This may include sensitive data like admin cloud credentials, organization secrets, or public keys.
 All the workflows and branches in the repository have access to your GitHub Actions secrets and can be exfiltrated by updating a workflow or creating a new one and referencing the secret.

 One way you can secure your GitHub Actions secrets is by leveraging environment secrets.
 These secrets stored at an environment level enable you to implement guardrails by enforcing mandatory reviews.
-This means they can only be accessed by an authorized reviewer who can approve the workflow run.
+This means they can only be accessed by an authorized reviewer who can approve the GitHub Actions workflow run.
 No job will have access to these secrets without the approval of the reviewer.

-Environment secrets also allow you to implement other quality gates including static code analyzers that can flag issues and ensure the absence of vulnerable dependencies in the workflow.
+Environment secrets also allow you to implement other quality gates including static code analyzers that can flag issues and ensure the absence of vulnerable dependencies in the GitHub workflow.

 Avoid Printing Secrets in Actions Run Logs